 Applying for an endorsed registration class – streamlined process

-Check if you need an endorsed class registration
+Check if you need to hold an endorsed registration class

 Before you apply